AyushD098/Poly-Bridge/README.md

     npx hardhat run scripts/depositNFTs.js
     ```

-3. Test balance on Mumbai:
+3. Test balance on amoy:
     ```bash
     npx hardhat run scripts/testBalance.js
     ```

 ## Scripts

-- `deploy.js`: Deploys the NFT contract to the Goerli Testnet.
+- `deploy.js`: Deploys the NFT contract to the sepolia Testnet.
 - `batchMint.js`: Batch mints all NFTs.
 - `approveNFTs.js`: Approves the NFTs for transfer.
 - `depositNFTs.js`: Deposits the NFTs to the FxPortal Bridge.
-- `testBalance.js`: Checks the balance of NFTs on the Mumbai network.
+- `testBalance.js`: Checks the balance of NFTs on the amoy network.

 ## Additional Resources